AdaCore/spark2014/docs/lrm/source/packages.rst

 declared immediately within the given package body.

-For variable declared immediately within the private part of a package, such an unwanted "window" does exist (and similarly for a variable or state abstraction that is part of the visible state of a package that is declared immediately within the given private part).
+For variable declared immediately within the private part of a package, such an unwanted window does exist (and similarly for a variable or state abstraction that is part of the visible state of a package that is declared immediately within the given private part).

-In order to cope with this situation, the Part_Of aspect provides a mechanism for specifying at the point of a constituent's declaration the state abstraction that the constituent is going to be a constituent of, thereby closing the "window".
+In order to cope with this situation, the Part_Of aspect provides a mechanism for specifying at the point of a constituent's declaration the state abstraction to which it belongs, thereby closing the window.
 The state abstraction's refinement will eventually confirm this relationship.
 The Part_Of aspect, in effect, makes visible a preview of (some of) the state refinement that will eventually be provided in the package body.

 This mechanism is also used in the case of the visible state of a private child unit (or a public descendant thereof).